Peer support programs

 Develop a peer support program as part of a psychologically safe workplace.
 Learn strategies from experts in the field to enhance your success in this area.

-Peer support is a safe place for an employee who is struggling to speak with someone who has experienced a similar issue.
-The role of the peer supporter is to encourage the individual to reach out for effective help and promote hope, empowerment and recovery.
+Peer support is a safe place for an employee to speak with someone who has had similar experiences.
+The peer supporter will also encourage the individual to reach out for help.
+They strive to promote hope, empowerment and recovery.

-Peer support programs are becoming a common part of an overall approach to psychological health and safety in the workplace.
+Peer support programs are becoming common in psychologically healthy and safe workplaces.
 We went to the experts to ask what employers need to know to launch their own.

 Overview of workplace programs

-Employers who implement structured peer support programs train qualified employees to assist other employees who are struggling with mental health challenges or illnesses.
+Employers who put peer support programs in place will train qualified employees to help others with mental health challenges or illnesses.
 This approach has been evolving as a strategy to support psychological health and safety.

 “Peer support work is rooted in a trusting relationship between a person who is currently struggling and looking for assistance and the peer supporter whose personal history allows them to understand, support, and above all model a sense of hope,” says Peer Support Canada.

 It isn’t exclusively for those who are seriously ill or have a diagnosis of a mental illness.
-If someone is struggling with work, relationships, or everyday stressors in their life, a peer supporter can help them find the resources to manage their overall well-being.
-This doesn’t replace professional support through human resources, occupational health, benefit providers or doctors.
-Because they have recovered from a similar experience, the peer supporter can uniquely provide emotional and practical support.
+If someone is struggling with work, relationships, or everyday stressors in their life, a peer supporter can help.
+They can provide resources and tips to manage their well-being.
+This doesn’t replace professional support, but can bring unique emotional and practical support.
 They can also encourage use of professional resources.

-Workplace peer support programs are being introduced across a wide range of organizations in Canada.
+Workplace peer support programs are being introduced in organizations across Canada.
 The History of peer support provides a background and philosophy of this approach.

 Organizations launch a peer support program for different reasons.
-It may be that there are employees with mental health issues who can benefit from training as peer supporters, or employees who can benefit from peer support.
+For example, some employees with mental health issues might benefit from being a peer supporter, while others may benefit from the peer support.
 It may also be that peer support is part of an effective psychological health and safety strategy.

 Kim Sunderland, a peer support and workplace mental health consultant and educator, shared, “Peer support can be for anyone and anything.
 It can help with a tough work experience, challenging relationship issue, addiction, or a mental health challenge.”